 This day depends on the time of your flight.
 If you have an early morning flight, you might want to drive back to Sapporo for a night.
-If you have an evening flight, here’s what you can check out along the way.
+If evening, here’s what you can check out along the way.

-At 800m above sea level, lake Shikaribetsu is the highest lake in Japan.
-From December to April, the lake is usually frozen over and from January to March, you can find an igloo village which melts and gets rebuilt from scratch every year.
+At 800m above sea level, Lake Shikaribetsu is the highest lake in Japan.
+From December to April, the lake is usually frozen over.
+But from January to March, you’ll find an igloo village which melts, and then gets rebuilt from scratch every year.

-But even in summer, this lake is a worthy pit stop for it’s scenic views.
-Pack some lunch to have a picnic or dip your feet into the free foot bath nearby before catching your flight home!
+In summertime, this lake is also a worthy pit stop for its scenic views.
+Pack some lunch to have a picnic, or dip your feet into the free foot bath nearby before catching your flight home!